officegeek/keaonline/4_semester/distribuerede_systemer/slide/Distributed_Systems.md

 # Understand and debate in the group <!-- fit -->

 *This is not an easy assignment. - Don’t panic if you can not understand all details.
 Try to grab the main idea and then use your common sense.*

+---

+# Ray
+Ray is an open source project that makes it simple to scale any compute-intensive Python workload — from deep learning to production model serving

+---

+# Pyro
+Pyro is a library that enables you to build applications in which objects can talk to each other over the network, with minimal programming effort.